 So…I have to ask…which one is your favorite?
-The black Caviar cabinet #1 or the Cotton cabinet #2?
+The black cabinet #1 or the white cabinet #2?
 In case you were wondering, I remedied the hanging hardware problem by installing keyhole hardware for a flush mount that’s safe.

 Here’s a fun look at the cabinets side-by-side: